ShlokByte/Empire-Saloon-Website/README.md

 - GitHub Pages (for hosting)

 ## About
-Built by Shlok as part of a BBA assignment at IIM Bangalore.
+Built by Shlok Modh as part of a BBA assignment at IIM Bangalore.